 If the server unexpectedly exits because of a hardware or software issue, regardless of what was happening in the database at the time, you don't need to do anything special after restarting the database.

-InnoDBcrash recovery automatically finalizes any changes that were committed before the time of the crash, and undoes any changes that were in process but not committed.
-Just restart and continue where you left off.
+InnoDBcrash recovery automatically finalizes changes that were committed before the time of the crash, and undoes changes that were in process but not committed, permitting you to restart and continue from where you left off.
 See Section 14.19.2, “InnoDB Recovery”.

 Inserts, updates, and deletes are optimized by an automatic mechanism called change buffering.

 You can create and drop indexes and perform other DDL operations with much less impact on performance and availability.
 See Section 14.13.1, “Online DDL Operations”.

-Truncating a file-per-table tablespace is very fast, and can free up disk space for the operating system to reuse, rather than freeing up space within the system tablespace that only
+Truncating a file-per-table tablespace is very fast and can free up disk space for the operating system to reuse rather than only